crazylot/upload-images-on-s3/README.md

 # django-image-upload-app
-A simple app to upload images on AWS S3 built with django
+A simple app to upload images on AWS S3 built with django.
+Below Process describes how to run this project on an AWS EC2 server.
+OS used for EC2 server is Ubuntu.

 ### Setup
 Update the System